adwitiyap/Umbrella/README.md

 # Umbrella

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0 and NGRX 8
+This is Fake Umbrella UI project.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0 and NGRX 8

 ## Development server